Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Introduction

-Building on this idea, we propose a bio-inspired navigation model, Active Inference MAPping and Planning (AIMAPP), coarsely presented in Figure~\ref{fig:whatwedo}, that maintains a sparse topological map linking sensory observations with metric localisation, and uses it to plan trajectories that balance information gain with goal efficiency.
-Unlike traditional artificial intelligence approaches, our system does not rely on pre-training, predefined map structures, or globally consistent metric representations~\cite{world_model_and_inference}.
-Instead, it continuously adapts its beliefs from sensorimotor feedback, enabling robust performance in ambiguous, dynamic, and partially observable environments.
-To keep planning tractable, the agent evaluates only relevant policies based on its current context~\cite{ours_model}.
-Localisation is handled probabilistically rather than relying solely on odometry, ensuring resilience to drift.
-To move, the agent autonomously assigns and reassesses goals, balances exploration and exploitation, and recovers from most motion failures without requiring manual intervention.
+Building on this idea, we propose AIMAPP (Active Inference MAPping and Planning, Figure~\ref{fig:whatwedo}), a navigation framework that maintains a sparse topological map linking sensory observations to local metric coordinates, and uses it to plan trajectories balancing information gain with goal pursuit.
+AIMAPP does not rely on pre-training, predefined map structures, or globally consistent metric representations~\cite{world_model_and_inference}.
+Instead, it adapts its beliefs continuously from sensorimotor feedback.
+To keep planning tractable, the agent evaluates only context-relevant policies through Monte Carlo Tree Search (MCTS) over EFE~\cite{ours_model}.
+Localisation is handled probabilistically rather than relying solely on raw odometry, providing resilience to drift in recognisable environments (the mechanism is analysed in Section~\ref{sec:localisation}, Figure~\ref{fig:loc_ex}).
+Goals are autonomously assigned and reassessed, and the agent recovers from most motion failures without requiring manual intervention.